-- (5) The operator must review and, if necessary prepare a revised version of, the emergency plan - (a) if there is a change in circumstances at the site resulting in a significant change in the risk to people, property and the environment from the dangerous goods at the site; and - (b) in any event, at intervals of not more than 3 years from the day on which the plan was developed or last revised.
+- (5) The operator must review and, if necessary prepare a revised version of, the emergency plan - if there is a change in circumstances at the site resulting in a significant change in the risk to people, property and the environment from the dangerous goods at the site; and - (b) in any event, at intervals of not more than 3 years from the day on which the plan was developed or last revised.

-- (6) The operator must - (a) have a copy of the emergency plan available at the dangerous good site; and - (b) make that copy available to a DGO, the Chief Officer or FESA on request.
+- The operator must (6) - have a copy of the emergency plan available at the dangerous good site; and - make that copy available to a DGO, the Chief Officer or the FES Commissioner on request.

-(7) The DGO, the Chief Officer or FESA may, by notice in writing, instruct the operator to make any amendments to the emergency plan that are specified in the notice and the operator must comply with those instructions.

-(8) If dangerous goods are stored or handled at a dangerous goods site in quantities that are 10 times greater than the manifest quantities, the operator of the site must send to the Chief Officer, in an electronic format approved by the Chief Officer, a copy of any part of the plan specified in the code.
+- The DGO, the Chief Officer or the FES Commissioner may, by (7) notice in writing, instruct the operator to make any amendments to the emergency plan that are specified in the notice and the operator must comply with those instructions. - Penalty: a level 3 fine. - (8) If dangerous goods are stored or handled at a dangerous goods site in quantities that are 10 times greater than the manifest quantities, the operator of the site must send to the Chief Officer, in an electronic format approved by the Chief Officer, a copy of any part of the plan specified in the code.

-- (9) Subregulation (8) does not apply to the operator of a dangerous goods site that is - (a) a petrol station; or unless the Chief Officer, in writing, notifies the operator that it does.
+(9) Subregulation (8) does not apply to the operator of a dangerous goods site that is -